 - Box jellyfish.
-Box jellyfish can cause intense pain.
-Life-threatening reactions — although rare — are more common with this type.
+Box jellyfish can cause intense pain and, rarely, life-threatening reactions.
 The more dangerous species of box jellyfish are in the warm waters of the Pacific and Indian oceans.

 - Lion's mane jellyfish.
 These are the world's largest jellyfish, with a body diameter of more than 3 feet (1 meter).
 They're most common in cooler, northern regions of the Pacific and Atlantic oceans.